 A support coordinator can help you:

-- connect you to service providers
+- connect you to service providers in your area

 - organise assessments